 This unit certainly has an issue of oil leaks from the chain oil reservoir.
 It can also cause concern when it comes to the quick heat buildup since this will weaken the bar and chain faster.

 Pros and cons

 - Only 7 lbs.

 - None.
 This is a solid pole saw.

 The most common complaint of the users of the gas-powered chainsaw is the difficulty of operating it since it is on the heavier side.
 It also creates louder noises and that makes it less conducive for utilization in a residential setting.
 It also produces vibrations and can startle a user who is just learning the ropes of operating a chainsaw.

 However, if you are looking to purchase a chainsaw as a household tool, the electric chainsaw might be the best unit for you.
 There are several advantages in purchasing an electric operated chainsaw and we will provide you with an in-depth analysis of the following factors below:

-The best part of having an electric chainsaw is that it is easier to begin working with it as it simply starts with the press of a simple button.
-You also do not need to make use of any fuel on this chainsaw as you only need to plug it into an electrical outlet for it to start running.
-Since an electric chainsaw is not as heavy as the gas operated chainsaw, it is easier for anyone to lift it and commence the light-duty to medium-duty cutting.
-It is also easier to control and handle a lightweight equipment.
+The best part of having an electric chainsaw is that it is easier to begin working with it as it starts with the press of a simple button.
+You also do not need to make use of any fuel on this chainsaw as you only need to plug it into an electrical outlet for it to work.

 Limited to light to medium-duty tasks